2010 Singapore train depot trespass and vandalism case: The case

 The next day, they left for Hong Kong for a holiday; Fricker returned three days later, while Lloyd decided to stay in Hong Kong.
 Fricker was arrested on 25 May, two days before he was due to leave for a new job in Switzerland.
 His laptop computer was found to contain 53 images, one video file of vandalised trains, and emails ordering paint; the wire cutter was also found in his possession.
 The evidence left Fricker with little choice but to plead guilty in the hope of a more lenient sentence.
 Lloyd is said to have planned the act before his arrival in Singapore.

 The "McKoy Banos" slogan has appeared on graffiti found and documented throughout the world, particularly on metro trains.
 "McKoy Banos" is believed to be the names of two persons who were the graphic artists; but Fricker says they simply copied the name after seeing it elsewhere.

 Since October 2008, Fricker, aged 32, had been working in Singapore as an IT consultant for Zurich-based Comit AG, specialising in financial industry software.
 During his time in Singapore, he had spray-painted legally on one of the graffiti walls at Singapore's Youth Park, next to Orchard Road.
 Before his court trial, he had been freed on bail of SGD 100,000.

 Lloyd, aged 29, is a British national based in Hong Kong.
 Fricker said he first met Lloyd in Australia in 1997.
 On this occasion, Lloyd was in Singapore for three days as a tourist.
 Police had issued an arrest warrant for Lloyd earlier in June and British media reported that Interpol affiliated countries had been asked to provide information about him.

 SMRT Corporation reported the incident to police only on 19 May, two days after the breach, because staff thought the brightly coloured graffiti was an advertisement.
 It was seen by many commuters and even posted on to YouTube; this may have alerted the authorities.
-SMRT said the graffiti caused about SGD 11,000 (USD 7,900)-worth of damage to two train carriages.
+SMRT said the graffiti caused about SGD 11,000-worth of damage to two train carriages.

 Prosecutors did not specify how Fricker was identified, saying only that the evidence came from police investigations.